croz1007/Stripe_Integration/README.md

 ### Some Potential Challenges
 * Staying productive with loose requirements.
 (Try not to take more than 2-3 weeks because the total time available for spike might not be much more than that.)
 * Testing the "limbo" notifications.
-(Sign a user up with a good card from https://stripe.com/docs/testing, and then change it to 4000000000000341 right before the charge recurs. )
+    * Sign a user up with a good card from https://stripe.com/docs/testing
+    * Change it to a bad card right before the charge recurs.
 * Pro rated refunds for multiple subscription types.

 *Stripe API Documentation: https://stripe.com/docs/api/ruby#authentication*